gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 # Security Considerations

-This document as no security considerations.
+This document has no security considerations.

 # IANA Considerations